Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity: Thermodynamic properties of the NC Schwarzschild black hole

-As we see in Fig. \ref{fig8}, the behavior of the Gibbs free energy has a minimum in the NC spacetime, given by,
+In Fig. \ref{fig8}, we notice that the behavior of the Helmholtz free energy has a minimum in NC space-time given by

-Where the location of this minimum increases with increasing $\Theta$, which represents the stable region.
-This result confirmed the one obtained in Fig. \ref{fig7}, which shows that a smaller black hole is stable compared to a larger one.
-Add to that the influence of the observation angle $\theta$ in the right panel of Fig. \ref{fig8}, and that the black hole reaches the thermodynamic stability from the equator before others regions.
+where the location of this minimum increases with $\Theta$, which represents a stable region.
+This result confirms the one obtained in Fig. \ref{fig7}, which indicates that a smaller black hole is stable compared to a larger one.

-The effect of Hawking temperature on Gibbs free energy is illustrated in Fig. \ref{fig8'}, where we plot the expression \eqref{eqt3.14} for different Hawking temperatures $T_H$:
+The effect of Hawking temperature on the Helmholtz free energy is illustrated in Fig. \ref{fig9}, where we plot the following expression for different Hawking temperatures $\hat{T}$

-It can be seen from Fig. \ref{fig8'} that when the Hawking temperature of the black hole is taken into account, the Gibbs free energy has two extremum (stable and unstable), which can be obtained by solving the equation \eqref{eqt3.15}.
-From these behaviors, we conclude that for a large black hole, corresponding to a maximum of the Gibbs free energy, is unstable thermodynamically, while the stable one has a minimum Gibbs free energy.
-Contrary to the commutative SBH, which is always unstable.
+It can be seen from Fig. \ref{fig9} that when the Hawking temperature of the black hole is taken into account, the Helmholtz free energy has two extremum (stable and unstable), which can be obtained by solving Eq. \eqref{eqt3.15}.
+From these behaviors, we conclude that a large black hole, corresponding to a maximum of the Helmholtz free energy, is thermodynamically unstable, while the stable one has a minimum Helmholtz free energy, contrary to the commutative SBH which is always unstable.

-In Fig. \ref{fig9} we represent the behavior of the Gibbs free energy as a function of the NC Hawking temperature with different values of the NC parameter $\Theta$.
-As we can see in the NC spacetime, the Gibbs free energy decreases rapidly by increasing the temperatures for small $\Theta$ (from infinity at $\hat{T}_H \sim 0$), then start to increase slowly when the temperature bounces back from a maximum $\hat{T}_H^{max}\approx 0.0426\,\Theta$, and is increasing more rapidly by increasing $\Theta$, whereas in the commutative case $\Theta=0$, the Gibbs free energy decreases with increasing Hawking temperature and does not affect her behavior.
-One can see that this behavior is similar to the one obtained with the modified thermodynamic first law when the surface tension is considered as in \cite{chen1,jawad1,hansen1}.
-However, in our work, this behavior emerges from the quantum structure of the spacetime in the modified SBH by non-commutativity.
-Using these works as analogies, we can see non-commutativity as a spacetime tension at the quantum scale.
+In Fig. \ref{fig10} we represent the behavior of the Helmholtz free energy as a function of the NC Hawking temperature with different values of the NC parameter $\Theta$.
+We observe that in the NC space-time the Helmholtz free energy decreases rapidly with increasing temperatures for small $\Theta$ (from infinity at $\hat{T} \sim 0$).
+Then it starts to increase slowly when the temperature bounces back from a maximum $\hat{T}^{\max}\approx 0.031/\Theta$, and becomes more rapidly increasing with $\Theta$.
+In the commutative case $\Theta=0$, the Helmholtz free energy decreases with Hawking temperature and does not effect its behavior.
+One can see that this behavior is similar to that obtained with the modified thermodynamic first law when the surface tension is considered as in Refs. \cite{chen1,jawad1,hansen1}.
+However, in our work, this behavior emerges from the quantum structure of space-time in the modified SBH by non-commutativity.
+Using these works as analogies, we can see non-commutativity as a space-time tension on the quantum scale.